ActiveDbSoft/active-query-builder-3-asp-net-samples-csharp/README.md

 ### Advanced Programming Tasks

+##### Redefining the server-side objects storage
+*Get rid of the ASP.NET session storage mechanism to maintain the user work sessions.*
+The default behaviour of saving the component state within the ASP.NET session can be changed by redefining the storage provider with a few simple steps.
+Enables the component usage in web farms.
+Read more about this feature in the Knowledge Base: [Configuring session state server to use Active Query Builder in a web farm](https://support.activequerybuilder.com/hc/en-us/articles/115001064365-Configuring-session-state-server-to-use-Active-Query-Builder-in-a-web-farm).

 ##### Handle Query Building Events
 *Performing specific actions in the process of building a SQL query.*